 Buying a mattress is the easy part, however, if you’re replacing the old one you’ll almost certainly need to consider some kind of mattress disposal method to make way for your new one.
 There are plenty of options available, however depending on where in the world you are some services may not be viable solutions.
 Please read below for some helpful tips, hopefully at least one option could be the way forward:

 How To Dispose Of A Mattress

-1 -Ask your retailer: One of the easiest methods is to ask the retailer selling your new mattress (if you haven’t purchased already).
+1 – Ask your retailer: One of the most straightforward methods is to ask the retailer selling your new mattress (if you haven’t purchased already).
 The retailer themselves are unlikely to collect, dispose or recycle it, but instead they may have contracts with local mattress recycling companies, so they can arrange everything for you perhaps for a small fee or maybe even without charge.

 2 – Give it to charity: Giving to charity is the kindest and a relatively eco friendly method.
 Most charity organizations will pick up from your home for free, and either sell to raise money or re-use in a charitable manner.
 What may be old and unwanted for you may have years longer life elsewhere.

 3 – Sell it: Even if you think yours is old and no longer wanted, someone else may decide otherwise; buy for cheap, collect for free, and perhaps use for a guest room.
 Try listing on places like eBay, Craigslist, Gumtree etc, you’ll almost certainly get a response.

 4 – Free to collector: In a similar fashion to the above, if you’re having trouble selling or offering to charity for whatever reason, try advertising in a classifieds section and offer a free to collector advert.
 One mans junk is another mans treasure, and if they’re willing to collect for free it will save you some cash at least.